passosleo/char-divider-generator/README.md

-# Char Divider Generator
+## Char Divider Generator
-This is a little tool made by me using HTML, CSS and Javascript to generate a "character divider" for any purpose.
+This is a little tool made by me to generate a "character divider" for any purpose.

+## Technologies
+* HTML
+* CSS
+* Javascript

-# Features
+## Features
 * Custom divider length
 * Predefined divider char options
 * Custom divider char